phbugatti/phbugatti.github.io/team.markdown

 ### Current MSc students

+- 2025

+  - Antonio Maldonado Guerra da Cunha.
+To be defined.

+  - Dayanni Elias (CAPES Grant).
+To be defined.

+- 2024

+  - Lorenzo Correia Maia (CAPES Grant).
+To be defined.

+  - Marília Machado Fernandez.
+To be defined.

 - 2023

-  - Bruno Anthony Shimura.
+  - Bruno Anthony Shimura (CAPES Grant).
 To be defined.

-- 2021

-  - Sarah Migliari.
-Sequences' classification through image representation.

 ### Alumni